paulo-fonseca28/python-lab/information-retrieval/dynamic_tf-idf-engine/README.md

 ### Vocabulary and inverted index

-- The vocabulary is the sorted set of all distinct tokens that appear in the active collection.[attached_file:59]
+- The vocabulary is the sorted set of all distinct tokens that appear in the active collection.

 - The positional inverted index has the form:

     term -> { doc_id: [pos1, pos2, ...] }

-- Positions are zero-based indices in the token sequence of each document, enabling phrase queries later.[attached_file:59]
+- Positions are zero-based indices in the token sequence of each document, enabling phrase queries later.

 ### TF, IDF, and TF-IDF